nphorsley59/Noah_Portfolio/README.md

 Filename: PLC_MatrixModel.ipynb

 ### <div align="center">Project Overview</div>
 As part of my Master's degree, I built a partial life-cycle matrix model and used it to predict the survival rate of Common Grackles (blackbird) during the non-breeding season.
-The model simulates realistic population growth and has a wide range of additional functionalities that extend beyond the scope of my thesis, including a flexible parameter design, built-in elasticity analysis capabilities, stable age distribution estimates, and much more.
+The model simulates realistic population growth and has several additional features that extend beyond the scope of my thesis.
 I am in the process of publishing the results produced by this model.
 I am also using this model to do predictive modeling for another publication investigating Micronesian Starling demography on the island of Guam.

 ### <div align="center">Model Structure</div>